 Union contribution based on unit costs, lump sums and flat rates

-1. The Commission may reimburse the Union contribution to a programme on the basis of unit costs, lump sums and flat rates in accordance with Article 51, either based on the amounts and rates approved by a Commission decision in accordance with paragraph 2 or set out in the delegated act referred to in paragraph 4.
+1. The Commission may reimburse the Union contribution to a programme on the basis of unit costs, lump sums and flat rates in accordance with Article 51, either based on the amounts and rates approved by a decision in accordance with paragraph 3 of this Article or set out in the delegated act referred to in paragraph 4 of this Article.

-2. In order to make use of a Union contribution to the programme based on unit costs, lump sums and flat rates, Member States shall submit a proposal to the Commission in accordance with the templates set out in Annexes V and VI, as part of the programme or of a request for its amendment.
+2. In order to make use of a Union contribution to the programme based on unit costs, lump sums and flat rates, Member States shall submit a proposal to the Commission in accordance with the templates set out in Annexes V and VI, as part of the programme submission or of a request for its amendment.

-The amounts and rates proposed by the Member State shall be established on the basis of the following:
+The amounts and rates proposed by the Member State shall be established on the basis of the following and assessed by the audit authority:

 (a) a fair, equitable and verifiable calculation method based on any of the following: